-I am a PhD candidate in the Department of Government at Harvard University, with a focus on comparative politics and international relations, and a Graduate Student Associate of the Weatherhead Center for International Affairs.
-I was a Democracy Doctoral Fellow at the Ash Center for Democratic Governance and Innovation at Harvard Kennedy School in 2016-2017, and from 2013-2015 was the student coordinator of the Harvard Political Violence Workshop.
-I also consult for Freedom House on press freedom and civil liberties in Lusophone Africa.
-I am fluent in Spanish and have advanced proficiency in Portuguese and French.
+I received my PhD in Government at Harvard University, with a focus on comparative politics and international relations, and received a Certificate in Latin American Studies from the David Rockefeller Center for Latin American Studies.
+I was a Graduate Student Associate of the Weatherhead Center for International Affairs and a Democracy Doctoral Fellow at the Ash Center for Democratic Governance and Innovation at Harvard Kennedy School.

-Prior to coming to Harvard, I was a research design and coordination consultant for Handicap International for work on armed violence-related disabilities in Colombia, Haiti, Pakistan, and Uganda; a researcher at the Centre for Social Science Research at the University of Cape Town for a study of everyday violence in South Africa; and a DGARQ/FLAD Research Fellow at the Portuguese national archives, where I studied reports of rebel violence against civilians in Angola and Mozambique in the archives of the Portuguese colonial secret police.
+I am fluent in Spanish and proficient in Portuguese and French.
+I have consulted for Freedom House on press freedom and civil liberties in Lusophone Africa, and prior to pursuing my PhD, I was a research design and coordination consultant for Handicap International for work on armed violence-related disabilities in Colombia, Haiti, Pakistan, and Uganda; a researcher at the Centre for Social Science Research at the University of Cape Town for a study of everyday violence in South Africa; and a DGARQ/FLAD Research Fellow at the Portuguese national archives, where I studied reports of rebel violence against civilians in Angola and Mozambique in the archives of the Portuguese colonial secret police.
 I also hold an A.M. in Government from Harvard, an M.Soc.Sc. with honors in Sociology from the University of Cape Town and a B.A. cum laude in Political Science from Yale University.
-I am originally from southern Maine.
+I am originally, and proudly, from Maine.